43238

 Hampshire, England

-I did this experiment on US Pennys.
-US pennys have been made from a copper coated zinc alloy since 1982, and the copper is relatively pure.
+I did this experiment on US Pennies.
+US pennies have been made from a copper coated zinc alloy since 1982, and the copper is relatively pure.
 I cut up the penny into little bits with a pair of metal shears and then dissolved the core of the penny in coca-cola.
 The copper will be left over.
 This is also a good example of what soft drinks do to your teeth.

 Will Garrett

-- Cleveland, Ohio, USA
+- Cleveland, Ohio

-Thanks for the procedure, results and discussion, Will, but I think that tooth decay from soft drinks is more closely related to their sugar content and the support this gives to plaques than to dissolution by acid.
-What happens if you put the cut up pennies in vinegar or lemon juice?
-The same thing as with Coke.
-Should vinegar and lemons be avoided by children as worse for teeth than Coke?
+Thanks for the procedure, results and discussion, Will!
+But tooth decay from soft drinks is more closely related to their sugar content, and the support this gives to plaques, than to dissolution by acid.
+If you put the cut up pennies in vinegar in bulk on eBay or Amazon [affil links] or lemon juice they dissolve much faster than in Coke (I couldn't get those penny wedges to dissolve in Coke in two weeks).

 Ted Mooney, P.E.